 As Spring progresses and people’s vitamin D levels go up, the virus is certainly going away, and the talking heads on TV will probably chatter about how we dodged a bullet with heroic interventions and how everyone needs to get vaccinated before COVID-19 comes around again next fall.

 Edgar Cayce’s simple respiratory therapy was inhaling apple brandy fumes from a charred oak barrel.
 Charcoal absorbs impurities and contaminates.
 Ethanol (alcohol) is antiseptic, and kills bacteria and dismantles viruses.

-I ordered two barrels from the supplier I told about in the notes included in my latest report about viruses (included with all the recent grounding coin orders).
+I ordered two barrels from a supplier I found on a search for oak kegs.
+This was also discussed in the notes included in my latest report about viruses (included with all the recent grounding coin orders).
 The total cost for my two barrels with expedited shipping was 2/3 the cost of a single barrel sold by the ARE’s “official supplier”.
 I suggested the 5-liter barrel, as this is slightly larger than the gallon barrel Cayce recommended.
 But the 3L barrel is a little more economical, and should be adequate for our purposes.
 My barrels arrived yesterday:

 The directions say to install the tap, then add water until the wood swells and the leaks go away.
 Then I’ll drain the water, add apple brandy, and use a plastic tube to inhale the fumes.
 I’ll let you know how it works.